DianeZhao/cv_r2d2/README.md

 # Repeatable and Reliable Detector and Descriptor with different losses #

 This repository is made as part of the assignment for Seminar Computer Vision by Deep Learning (CS4245) at TUDelft.
+A [blog](https://hackmd.io/mKx4o2N2QKCs6qXL6aQxlw) is made in parallel.

 **Author:Ranbao Deng, (5460069), R.Deng@student.tudelft.nl**
 **Author:Danning Zhao, (5459583), D.Zhao-3@student.tudelft.nl**